SiliconLabs/wfx-fullMAC-tools/Examples/SiliconLabs/secure_mqtt/README.md

 ## Start the Example

-1. Once the binary file transferred, you should be prompted on the serial terminal.
+1. Once the binary file transferred, you should be prompted on the serial terminal to provide information.
 2. Enter the SSID and Passkey of the Wi-Fi Access Point you want your product to connect.
 3. Wait for the Wi-Fi connection establishment.
 4. Enter the MQTT broker address, both IP and Domain address are supported.